Citadelle Laferrière: Tourism

 The Citadelle is one of the most popular tourist destinations in Haiti.
 Directions to and history of the fortress are provided by self-appointed guides from the town of Milot.
 Near the entrance to Sans-Souci Palace, which is at the start of the trail to the Citadelle, visitors may be asked to pay a small fee.
 Visitors are also encouraged to rent a horse for the uphill trek.
 The first portion of the 7 kilometre trail is navigable by 4WD vehicle, although infrequent landslides and construction projects sometimes make this unreliable.

-Numerous people live along the trail and sell souvenirs or drinks, such as fresh coconut juice, to travelers.
+People live along the trail and sell souvenirs or drinks, such as fresh coconut juice, to travelers.
 The trail is paved stone, generally smooth and in good condition.
 About three-quarters of the way up from the parking lot, visitors must complete the final portion on horseback or on foot.
 The entire 11-kilometre (7 mi) trail, starting in Milot, is almost completely uphill, but can be walked by experienced hikers who carry plenty of water.

-Most of the interior of the Citadelle fortress itself is accessible to visitors, who may also climb the numerous staircases to the fortress's roof, which is free of guardrails.
+Most of the interior of the Citadelle fortress is accessible to visitors, who may climb the numerous staircases to the fortress's roof, which is free of guardrails.
 On a clear day, the city of Cap-Haïtien and the Atlantic Ocean can be seen to the north.
 Because of its elevation, the top of the Citadelle is used by United Nations Stabilization Mission in Haiti (MINUSTAH) for a Radio repeater, with an antenna on the highest point.

-Though the turbulent political situation in Haiti (principally in the central region) has deterred visitors in recent years, the regions of the north and south of the country remain largely peaceful, making travel to the Citadel less challenging or hazardous than travel within the Haitian capital, Port-au-Prince.
+Though the turbulent political situation in Haiti, principally in the central region, has deterred visitors in recent years, the regions of the north and south of the country remain largely peaceful, making travel to the Citadel less challenging or hazardous than travel within the Haitian capital, Port-au-Prince.

+On 11 April 2026, at least 30 people were crushed to death and dozens more were injured after a stampede at the fortress.
+Initial reports said visitors were crammed against a single entrance and a scuffle broke out between those trying to leave and those trying to enter the site.